-American Civil War Supply Trains
+American Civil War for Kids - Supply Trains

 Any army needs weapons, food, and other supplies.
 As usual during the Civil War, the North was in a much better position to deliver supplies than was the South.